ali-albdaer/TelegramDiscordClone/README.md

 1. Create a Discord channel and a webhook for that channel then obtain the link.
 2. Create a new Telegram app and obtain the API ID and API hash. (visit https://my.telegram.org)
-3. Create a `config.py` file in the root directory, put the obtained credentials and adjust the other parameters as needed.
-(See [example](config_example.py))
+3. Create a `config.py` file in the root directory and adjust the parameters and flags as needed.
+(See [example](config.example.py))
+4. There are two options to store credentials:
+    - Define them in `config.py`.
+(See [example](config.example.py) for more info) OR
+    - Secure: Use env variables.
+Requires `python-dotenv` (recommended) (See [example][.env.example.py] for more info):
+        ```python
+        pip install python-dotenv
+        ```

 ## Usage

-1. Run the `main.py` script: `python main.py`
+1. Run the `main.py` script:
+    ```python
+    python main.py
+    ```
 2. When used for the first time, the script will prompt you to log in to your Telegram account.
 3. Once logged in, it will start cloning the messages from the Telegram group.
-4. The cloned messages will be sent to the specified Discord channel via the webhook.
+The cloned messages will be sent to the specified Discord channel via the webhook.
+4. The id of the last processed message and the links to the profile pictures of the users will be stored under the `temp_folder`.
+5. You may halt the program at any time and as long as the `temp_folder` is still there, the script will continue from where it left.
+The last sent message might get duplicated.
+It is recommended not to halt the program when a media file is being downloaded.

 ## DISCLAIMER